mc-resource/cli/README.md

 # Resource Manager for Minecraft (MCR) 📦

-**Resource Manager for Minecraft (MCR)** is an advanced CLI tool for setup and manage Minecraft Instances and Servers and publishing your Resources.
-Possibilities of this tool is much higher than managing big and complex Modpacks and Servers.
+**Resource Manager for Minecraft (MCR)** is an advanced CLI tool for setting up and managing Minecraft Instances and Servers and publishing your Resources.
+Possibilities of
+This tool is much higher than managing big and complex Modpacks and Servers.

 ## Introduction

-> ![WARNING]
+> **⚠️ WARNING**
 > MCR is now at the very beginning (EXPERIMENTAL) stage.
 > experimental versions are available on npm to be installed.
-> consider to specify the version when installing mcr.
+Consider specifying the version when installing MCR.
 > we ask Developers to help the project.
 Pull Requests are welcome.

 Some of the Features are:

-- Advanced CLI Intercations
+- Advanced CLI Interactions
 - Version Control
 - ...

-## Installing
+## Installation

-mcr requires [Node.js](https://nodejs.org/) and `npm` to be installed on your system, to install mcr you can get the cli package with:
+mcr requires [Node.js](https://nodejs.org/) and `npm` (installed with Node.js by default) to be installed on your system.
+To install mcr, you can get the CLI package with:

 ```bash
 npm i -g @mc-resource/cli
 ```